bitlabsdevteam/trip_agent/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher (for local setup)
+- Node.js and npm (for local frontend setup)
 - API key for your chosen LLM provider:
   - OpenAI API key (for GPT-4o access) - default
   - Groq API key (for LLama3-70B access)
 - WeatherAPI.com API key (for weather data)

+Alternatively, you can use Docker to run the application without installing Python or Node.js locally.
+See the [Docker Setup](#docker-setup) section below.

 ## Setup

+### Local Setup

 1. Clone the repository:
    ```bash